21 December 2020

 Sitting at the edge of the stunning KwaZulu Natal, a region of beautiful nature reserves, fascinating history and spectacular scenery, and within striking distance of the magnificent Drakensberg Mountains, you’ll find plenty to occupy your time in this magnificent multi-faceted gem.

 The city of Durban and the KwaZulu Natal province boast a wealth of world-class facilities, with the accommodation, transport and other tourist amenities comparing to some of the best across the globe.
+Important to note that beaches in KZN will close on the 25th, 26th, 31st of December and 1st - 3rd of Jan 2021 due to Government regulations to limit the spread of the Corona virus.

 Here are ten things that you won’t want to miss during your stay.

+As of 19 December 2020, uShaka Marine World has temporariy closed due to the Corona Virus.
+Speak to your Travel Counsellor for the latest info as to when this will reopen.
 Located on Durban’s famous ‘Golden Mile’, uShaka Marine World is South Africa’s best-loved marine park.
 Offering a wealth of water-based thrills and spills, including the Wet ’n’ Wild waterpark, the family-friendly Kids World and SeaWorld, where you can enjoy dolphin shows, penguin presentations, shark dives and ray feeds, there’s so much to see and do here.
 For more relaxing pursuits, why not chill out on the fabulous uShaka Beach or indulge in some retail therapy at the open-air Village Walk?

 If you’re in town in June and July, you might be lucky enough to witness the annual Sardine Run.
 This incredible natural phenomenon is one of the largest migrations on the planet, where a plethora of silvery pilchards move en masse along South Africa’s east coastline.